gustaveroussy/sopa/workflow/config/README.md

 ### Call the online config files from Nextflow

-If running Sopa on `nextflow`, you can directly use the config files from GitHub without downloading them.
+If running Sopa with `nextflow`, you can directly use the config files from GitHub without downloading them.

 For instance, if you want to use the Xenium proseg config at `https://github.com/gustaveroussy/sopa/blob/main/workflow/config/xenium/proseg.yaml`, just click on the "Raw" button from the GitHub interface (top right) to access its raw content.